krebs/krops/README.md

-# kops (krebs ops)
+# krops (krebs ops)

-kops is a lightweigt toolkit to deploy nixos systems, remotely or locally.
+krops is a lightweigt toolkit to deploy nixos systems, remotely or locally.

 fancy features include:
 - store your secrets in passwordstore